 PM4: The SMA has implemented the interRAI Home Care (HC) as the assessment to establish the institutional level of care (LOC) for certain home and community-based services programs, including the Home and Community Based Options Waiver (HCBOW).
 All data are stored in the LTSSMaryland Tracking System and are monitored through reporting functions by jurisdiction.
 Maryland's Utilization Control Agent (UCA) verifies 5% of the approval determinations made via the algorithm to verify the accuracy of the algorithm.
 The UCA also reviews 100% of the assessments that are not approved through the algorithm and determines the LOC via document review.
 A second review is conducted by the UCA physician prior to issuance of a denial when a determination is made by the UCA nurse to deny LOC.
+The contracted utilization control agent's (UCA) role is to review all LOC denials.
+In addition, the UCA reviews a 5% sample of LOC approvals which were submitted through the LTSSMaryland tracking system and approved based on a computerized algorithm.

 The UCA is required to complete this review and determine the LOC within 28 days of the assessment.
 This requirement may be considered met if the UCA's request for information from a nursing facility or other entity involved in the LOC determination process delays submission of necessary information to the UCA.

-Remediation-related Data Aggregation and Analysis (including trend identification)
+ii.
+Remediation Data Aggregation Remediation-related Data Aggregation and Analysis (including trend identification)

-Responsible Party (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies):

 X State Medicaid Agency Weekly

 Operating Agency Monthly

 Sub-State Entity X Quarterly

 Other Specify: X Annually

 Continuously and Ongoing

 Other Specify: